-This is currently explained using a formula in which time and space is bent.
+This is currently explained using a formula in which time and space are curved.
 However, this can also be explained using the physics laid out in this book.

-The only additional requirement to those already presented is for matter in the open state to be hollow and allowing for the aether of zero-point particles to flow freely into and out of their inside.
+The only additional requirement to those already presented is for inertial particles to be hollow and allowing for the aether of zero-point particles to flow freely into and out of them.

 With this addition, we get electrical pressure on the inside of electrons and protons.
 Zero-point neutrinos will bounce about on the inside of open state particles.

-The precise size of a particle in the open state is no longer only dependent on the energy it is carrying, but also dependent on the availability of neutrinos.
+The precise size of a particle in the open state is no longer only dependent on the energy it’s carrying, but also dependent on the availability of neutrinos.